itsDigvijaysing/What-I-Learned/JavaScript/JS Notes.md

 ## Events

 ### HTML Event Handler Attribute :
-When we add event through HTML, event always begin with on keyword like onclick, onchange, onkeyup, etc.
+When we add event through HTML, event always begin with on keyword like onclick, onchange, onkeyup, etc. (always begin with on keyword)

 ### Event Listener :
 Provides two methods for registering & deregisterin event listener.